LydiaYan628/my-cdv-ss20/my-work/week7/dataset-resource/README.md

 ### 3. [TV Shows and Movies listed on Netflix](https://www.kaggle.com/shivamb/netflix-shows)
 This dataset shows the TV series and movies avaliable on Netflix in 2019.
 The data collected the type, country, rating，release year, etc.

 Maybe I will make use of the logo, and fill it out by different areas to show the occupation of each catagory.
+Also, it would be interesting if I can see the type preference of each country using this dataset.